celmechcongress2026/celmechcongress2026.github.io/accommodation.md

 permalink: /accommodation/
 ---

-The Hotel Oaxaca will serve as the main venue and is located in the historic city center, approximately a 5-minute walk from the Zócalo.
+Hotel Oaxaca Real will serve as the main accommodation.
+It is located in the historic city center, approximately a 5-minute walk from the Zócalo.

 ---
 - 🏨 Hotel Oaxaca Real